appCurious/hero-experience/README.md

 ### When you are able to supply a target element selector
 *  copy the function and paste it into the console
 *  update the parameters to target an existing element on the page
-*  then paste the hero-element.js file contents into the script tag that was created
+*  script src points to the hero-element.js file
+*  (local developemnt point it to your local host)

 ```